montonio/montonio-js/README.md

 import { loadMontonioCheckout } from '@montonio/montonio-js'; // ES Module usage.
 See above for UMD imports

 const checkoutOptions = {
-    checkoutSessionUuid: 'montonio-checkout-session-uuid', // The UUID of the checkout session created on your server
+    sessionUuid: 'montonio-session-uuid', // The UUID of the session created on your server
     mountTo: '#montonio-checkout-container', // The CSS selector string or HTMLElement of the container to mount the Montonio Checkout component
     environment: 'sandbox' // Defaults to 'production' }